raiden-network/raiden/docs/overview_and_guide.rst

     make install-dev

 You will also need to connect your Ethereum client to the Ropsten testnet.
-See below for guidelines on how to connect with both Parity and Geth.
+See below for guidelines on how to connect with both OpenEthereum and Geth.

 .. _virtualenv: https://docs.python.org/3/library/venv.html